abuFahad-vp/rock_and_roll/README.md

 # rock_and_roll
-A raylib dice rolling game
+A dice game written in raylib